 Participants must be homeschooled in at least one academic class.
 They may be taught by parent(s), other relatives, an adult sibling, legal guardian, another homeschool parent or tutor, take an online course or be enrolled in correspondence school.

-Players may take college level classes for advanced credit but they cannot have officially graduated from high school.
+Players may take college-level classes for advanced credit but they cannot have officially graduated from high school.
 There is no four year limit on high school playing eligibility since HRK is not an IHSA program.
 For WIAA high school competitions, only high school students may compete.
-Participants must NOT be member of a team associated with a public or private school in the same sport they are playing in with Home Run Kids during the same season.
+Participants must NOT be a member of a team associated with a public or private school in the same sport they are playing in with HRK Eagles during the same season.
 Students need to be homeschooled in more than 51% of their classes each year to participate in the Regional and National Home School Championships.
 They must also meet any additional requirements as specified by tournament directors.

 Flag Football: Brown Bears (7-9 year olds)

 Other sports (ages may vary depending on experience/ability):